Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: The topologies and the differentiable structures of manifolds admitting round fold maps having good algebraic and differential topological conditions

-\ \ \ By Proposition \ref{prop:4} or Theorem \ref{thm:7}, if the singular set of $f$ consists of more than $2$ connected components, then by a canonical decomposing operation, we obtain $2$ round fold maps; one is a map satisfying the assumption of the theorem such that the number of the singular set of the map is smaller than that of the original map $f$ by one and the other map satisfies the assumption of this theorem such that the number of the singular set of the map is two.
+By Proposition \ref{prop:4}, if the singular set of $f$ consists of more than two connected components in the case where $n \neq 1$ and more than four points in the case where $n=1$, then by a canonical decomposing operation, we obtain two round fold maps; one is a map satisfying the assumption of the theorem such that the number of connected components of the singular set of the map is smaller than that of the original map $f$ by one in the case where $n \neq 1$ and by two in the case where $n=1$ and the other map satisfies the assumption of this theorem satisfying that the number of connected components of the singular set of the map is two in the case where $n \neq 1$ and four in the case where $n=1$.
 Of course, $M$ is represented as a connected sum of the resulting source manifolds.
-By induction, it also follows that $M$ is represented as a connected sum of closed and connected manifolds admitting round fold maps with singular sets consisting of $2$ connected components and with fibers of points in proper cores consisting of two standard spheres.
+It also follows that $M$ is represented as a connected sum of closed and connected manifolds admitting round fold maps whose singular sets consist of two or four connected components satisfying that the inverse images of points in proper cores consist of two standard spheres.

-\ \ \ Conversely, if $M$ is represented as a connected sum of closed and connected manifolds admitting round fold maps with singular sets consisting of $2$ connected components and with fibers of points in proper cores consisting of disjoint unions of two standard spheres, then we obtain a round fold map $f:M \rightarrow {\mathbb{R}}^n$ satisfying the assumption by using canonical combining operations inductively to the previous maps with singular sets consisting of two connected components by virtue of Proposition \ref{prop:2} or Theorem \ref{thm:5} together with Proposition \ref{prop:1} or Example \ref{ex:3}. \end{proof}
+Conversely, if $M$ is represented as a connected sum of closed and connected manifolds admitting round fold maps whose singular sets always consist of two ($n \neq 1$) or four ($n=1$) connected components such that the inverse images of points in proper cores are always disjoint unions of two standard spheres, then, by virtue of Proposition \ref{prop:2} together with Proposition \ref{prop:1} or Example \ref{ex:3}, by using canonical combining operations inductively to the pairs of previous maps whose singular sets consist of two or four connected components, we can obtain a round fold map satisfying the assumption. \end{proof}

-Let ${\Theta}_{k}$ be the {\it h-cobordism group} of oriented homotopy spheres whose dimensions are $k \geq 2$.
-It follows easily that the set of all the classes of ${\Theta}_{k_1}$ consisting of oriented homotopy spheres admitting round fold maps with connected singular sets into ${\mathbb{R}}^{k_2}$ ($k_1 \geq k_2 \geq 2$) is a subgroup of ${\Theta}_{k_1}$ (note that the maps are special generic).
-In fact, we only consider a {\it connected sum} of given two round fold maps with connected singular sets (for a {\it connected sum} of given two special generic maps into Euclidean spaces, see section 5 of \cite{saeki} and \cite{saeki 2} for example).
+Let ${\Theta}_{k}$ be the {\it h-cobordism group} of oriented homotopy spheres of dimension $k \geq 2$.
+It follows easily that the set of all classes of ${\Theta}_{k_1}$ consisting of oriented homotopy spheres admitting round fold maps with connected singular sets into ${\mathbb{R}}^{k_2}$ ($k_1 \geq k_2 \geq 2$) is a subgroup of ${\Theta}_{k_1}$ (note that the maps are special generic).
+In fact, by considering a {\it connected sum} of given two round fold maps with connected singular sets, we easily see that this set is a subgroup (for a {\it connected sum} of given two special generic maps into an Euclidean space, see section 5 of \cite{saeki2} for example).

 \begin{Def} We denote the subgroup by ${\Theta}_{(k_1,k_2)} \subset {\Theta}_{k_1}$ and call it the {\it $(k_1,k_2)$ round special generic group}. \end{Def}

 We have the following two theorems.